adfinis/virtesk/doc/libusbredir-patching.rst

     Could not redirect Electronics For Imaging, Inc. [hex]
     Device: error resetting device: LIBUSB_ERROR_NOT_FOUND.

 By adding those devices to an internal blacklist of libusbredir, we can prevent usb reset for them.
-This way, amoothei-vdi can successfully redirect those devices.
+This way, virtesk-vdi can successfully redirect those devices.
 However, libusbredir must be patched on all thinclients.
 The following steps explain how the patching is done.

 Setting up an rpm build environment